schizyfos/Commognition/README.md

 ## longread1 (commognition reference)
 (1) Theorizing physics is inspiring for the humanities.
 Because it involves an excellent command of the language of axiomatic theorizing, mathematics.
-The team is reaching its Gödelian proof limits (Hawking, https://www.hawking.org.uk/in-words/lectures/godel-and-the-end-of-physics).
+Thereby it is reaching its Gödelian proof limits (Hawking, https://www.hawking.org.uk/in-words/lectures/godel-and-the-end-of-physics).
 Summary: Gödelian incompleteness of proof is a good uncertainty framework under which axiomatic theories work consistently.

 (2) Thanks to this, it comes up with a practical idea that overcomes these limitations - to search for connections in disconnected mathematical formalisms.
 Through this search, a completely new heuristic knowledge emerges unexpectedly (Witten, https://www.ias.edu/sites/default/files/sns/files/KyotoComemorativeLecture.pdf).